shoeffner/mthesis/src/gaze_library.md

 the frame rate is defined by the video material.
 The computation speed is additionally highly dependent on the image sizes, so smaller resolutions lead to faster computation times.
-Better hardware, for example a dedicated GPU to improve Dlib's or Caffe's speeds, might also result in better computation times, possibly allowing for faster performance of \Gaze{}.
+Better hardware, for example, a dedicated GPU to improve Dlib's or Caffe's speeds, might also result in better computation times, possibly allowing for faster performance of \Gaze{}.

 Crucial settings for the camera to estimate distances properly are the sensor's size, its aspect ratio, and the focal length.
 These values are difficult to measure and many device vendors do not report them [@Crisp2013].
 Apple uses the iSight for their MacBook Pro.
-Its older versions uses a
+Its older versions use a
 \SI{6.35}{\milli\meter} sensor [@Luepke2005] with an aspect
 ratio of 4:3.
-The 15 inches MacBook Pro from mid 2015 used for \Gaze{}'s development has a default webcam resolution of \SI{1280 x 720}{{pixels}}, which leads to an aspect ratio of 16:9.
+The 15 inches MacBook Pro from mid-2015 used for \Gaze{}'s
+development has a default webcam resolution of \SI{1280 x 720}{{pixels}}, which leads to an aspect ratio of 16:9.
 Since the sensor size is unknown, the best available approximation is to use the old known value, \SI{6.35}{\milli\meter}.
 It